-- A concoction of knowledge and experience of the retired with vivacious young professionals
+- A concoction of knowledge and experience of the retired with the power of vivacious young professionals

 explore the knowledge and experience of the accomplished retired Government Professionals

 Social issues are common in a world of diversity, but it should be settled at root level